 Explore Dutch and Balaclava Ruins

-For historians, the Dutch and Balaclava Ruins should be in your Mauritius bucket list.
+The Dutch and Balaclava Ruins should be on your Mauritius bucket list for historians.

 The Dutch Ruins are the remains of what used to be a powerful Dutch fortification on the island, while the Balaclava Ruins form parts of an old estate built originally by Mahe de Labourdonnais.

-You can explore the original ocean walls that are used to shield the estate.
+You can explore the original ocean walls used to shield the estate.

 Check out the Hindu Tempe in Triolet

-The Maheswarnath Mandir temple in Triolet village is the largest Hindu temple in the island.
+The Maheswarnath Mandir temple in Triolet village is the largest Hindu temple on the island.